kubedl-io/kubedl/docs/sync_code.md

 ### Git Hub

 Users can set the git config in the job's annotation with key `kubedl.io/git-sync-config` as below.
 The git repo will be downloaded and saved in the container's working dir by default.
+Please use the git repo's clone url ending with the `.git`, rather than the git repo's web url.

 ```yaml
     apiVersion: "kubeflow.org/v1"